PelionIoT/connected-lights-cloud/docs/5_controlling-from-cloud.md

 * `led/0/permanent_status` - whether we should have the lights permanently on (status 1) or off (status 2), or just let the PIR sensor figure it out (status 0).
 * `pir/0/count` - the number of times the PIR sensor was triggered.
 This is read only and shows notifications.

-You can control these resources through the mbed Cloud Portal.
+You can control these resources through the Mbed Cloud Portal.
 For instance, when you write the value `1` to `led/0/permanent_status`, the lights stay on indefinitely.

 ##### Turning the lights on

-To test this, click on your Device ID in the device directory in mbed Cloud Portal.
+To test this, click on your Device ID in the device directory in Mbed Cloud Portal.
 This gives you access to a management console where you can quickly test interactions with resources.

 <span class="images">![Viewing resources on the device](https://s3-us-west-2.amazonaws.com/cloud-docs-images/lights19.png)<span>These tables show the available resources on this device.</span></span>